 Pre-Professional Advising

-The Center for Graduate School and Fellowship Advisement offers individualized advising for students interested in pursuing graduate studies in the health professions or law after their graduation from Manhattan College.
+The Center for Graduate School and Fellowship Advisement offers individualized advising for students interested in pursuing graduate studies in the health professions or law after their graduation from Manhattan University.

 We are available to help students investigate their career options; discuss curricula, activities, internships, volunteer opportunities, research, and application procedures; and help students prepare to be competitive applicants.
 Additionally, we also offer workshops throughout the year, and a mailing list.